PAYPAL ONLINE CARD PAYMENT SERVICES AGREEMENT

 PayPal reserves the right to change integration requirements upon notice.

 Your application for Chargeback Protection Services will be assessed by PayPal, and we may accept or reject applications at our sole discretion.
 You are not permitted to enable Chargeback Protection Services or Fraud Protection or Fraud Protection Advanced at the same time.
 Upon enrolling in Chargeback Protection Services, your use and access to Fraud Protection or Fraud Protection Advanced will be terminated.
-PayPal reserves the right, in its sole discretion, to cancel or suspend your use of Chargeback Protection Services for any reason it deems appropriate at any time upon reasonable notice to you.
+PayPal reserves the right, in its sole discretion, to cancel or suspend your use of Chargeback Protection Services for any reason it deems appropriate at any time upon reasonable notice to you or immediately if reasonable notice is impracticable in order to maintain the security of PayPal’s systems and/or your account is no longer in good standing.

 Chargeback Protection Services are provided with two options – “Effortless Chargeback Protection” and “Chargeback Protection” (both as defined below).